Quality-Assurance-DAO/neo4j/docs/1 - Graph-Data-Model.md

 ## Example Queries
 The following Cypher queries help extract meaningful insights from the meeting graph:

+### View Action Items with Meeting Context
+This query retrieves all action items assigned in meetings, along with details about the responsible individuals and the due dates:

 ```cypher
 // View action items with their meeting context
 MATCH (m:Meeting)-[:HAS_ACTION]->(act:ActionItem)-[:ASSIGNED_TO]->(p:Person)